StreamedLine/intraseller/README.md

 todo:

+Item
-extended_item category section needs: links, partial need a way to add item to other categories
+	extended_item category section needs: links, partial
+	need a way to add item to other categories

+perhaps a separate form for updating CategoryItem join table note

 welcome page displays stats relevant to user
 	how many bulletpoints added